Are you preparing for the Oracle Cloud Infrastructure (OCI) 2025 Architect Associate Exam? Me too. 🙂

 You can use an Azure network security group (NSG) to filter network traffic between Azure resources in an Azure virtual network.
 A network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.
 For each rule, you can specify source and destination, port, and protocol.

-A network security group contains as many rules as desired, within Azure subscription limits.
+A network security group contains as many rules as desired, within Azure subscriptionlimits.
 Each rule specifies the following properties:

-Property Explanation
+Property

-Name A unique name within the network security group.
+A unique name within the network security group.
 The name can be up to 80 characters long.
 It must begin with a word character, and it must end with a word character or with ‘_’.
 The name may contain word characters or ‘.’, ‘-‘, ‘_’.

-Priority A number between 100 and 4096.
+A number between 100 and 4096.
 Rules are processed in priority order, with lower numbers processed before higher numbers, because lower numbers have higher priority.
 Once traffic matches a rule, processing stops.
 As a result, any rules that exist with lower priorities (higher numbers) that have the same attributes as rules with higher priorities aren’t processed.
+Azure default security rules are given the highest number with the lowest priority to ensure that custom rules are always processed first.

-Source or destination Any, or an individual IP address, classless inter-domain routing (CIDR) block (10.0.0.0/24, for example), service tag, or application security group.
+Any, or an individual IP address, classless inter-domain routing (CIDR) block (10.0.0.0/24, for example), service tag, or application security group.
 If you specify an address for an Azure resource, specify the private IP address assigned to the resource.
 Network security groups are processed after Azure translates a public IP address to a private IP address for inbound traffic, and before Azure translates a private IP address to a public IP address for outbound traffic.
 Fewer security rules are needed when you specify a range, a service tag, or application security group.
-The ability to specify multiple individual IP addresses and ranges (you can’t specify multiple service tags or application groups) in a rule is referred to as augmented security rules.
+The ability to specify multiple individual IP addresses and ranges (you can’t specify multiple service tags or application groups) in a rule is referred to asaugmented security rules.
 Augmented security rules can only be created in network security groups created through the Resource Manager deployment model.
 You can’t specify multiple IP addresses and IP address ranges in network security groups created through the classic deployment model.

-Protocol TCP, UDP, ICMP, ESP, AH, or Any.
+TCP, UDP, ICMP, ESP, AH, or Any.
 The ESP and AH protocols aren’t currently available via the Azure portal but can be used via ARM templates.

-Direction Whether the rule applies to inbound, or outbound traffic.
+Whether the rule applies to inbound, or outbound traffic.

-Port range You can specify an individual or range of ports.
+You can specify an individual or range of ports.
 For example, you could specify 80 or 10000-10005.
 Specifying ranges enables you to create fewer security rules.
 Augmented security rules can only be created in network security groups created through the Resource Manager deployment model.
 You can’t specify multiple ports or port ranges in the same security rule in network security groups created through the classic deployment model.

-Action Allow or deny
+Allow or deny

 Azure Firewall and Routing